AdobeDocs/analytics-learn.en/help/vertical-specific/retail/intro-to-retail-variables-and-events.md

 ---
 title: Intro to Retail Variables and Events
-seo-title: Intro to Retail Variables and Events for Adobe Analytics
 description: If you have a retail site, there are some variables and events that were created just for you (aren't you special)!
 This video will give you a quick intro to understanding those retail-specific variables and events.
-seo-description: If you have a retail site, there are some variables and events that were created just for you (aren't you special)!
-This video will give you a quick intro to understanding those retail-specific variables and events in Adobe Analytics.
 feature: retail variables
 topics:
 audience: analyst, marketer, implementer